ksreyes/adb-kaz-gvc/README.md

-# ADB Kazakhstan GVC report 2023 replication scripts
+# ADB Kazakhstan GVC report 2024 replication scripts

-This repository contains the scripts behind the charts in the 2023 Asian Development Bank (ADB) publication *Kazakhstan's Resource Economy: Diversification Through Global Value Chains*.
-Each chart is a triplet of files sharing a common filename: the chart itself, saved as a PDF in the folder [figures](figures); a csv file that depicts its underlying data, saved in [data/final](data/final); and an R script that produces the two, saved in [codes](codes).
+This repository contains the scripts behind the charts in the 2023 Asian Development Bank (ADB) publication [*Kazakhstan's Resource Economy: Diversification Through Global Value Chains*]().
+Each chart is a triplet of files sharing a common filename: the chart itself, saved as a PDF in the folder [figures](figures); a CSV file containing its underlying data, saved in [data/final](data/final); and an R script that produces the two, saved in [codes](codes).

 Each R script is organized into three sections.

 1. **Setup.** The needed R libraries are loaded and key parameters are defined.
 1. **Data.** The raw data is loaded and processed to extract the information needed for the chart.
-This is saved as a csv file.
+This is saved as a CSV file.
-1. **Plot.** The csv file is loaded and (if necessary) wrangled further.
+1. **Plot.** The CSV file is loaded and (if necessary) wrangled further.
 The data is then plotted using the `ggplot2` library.

-The Data section draws from the outputs of the Python scripts in the codes folder, the outputs of my other repos [adb-mrio](https://github.com/ksreyes/adb-mrio) and [baci](https://github.com/ksreyes/baci), and other publicly available datasets.
+The Data section draws from: (1) the outputs of my other repos [adb-mrio](https://github.com/ksreyes/adb-mrio) and [baci](https://github.com/ksreyes/baci), (2) the outputs of the Python scripts in the codes folder, and (3) other publicly available datasets.
 The last are uploaded in [data/raw](data/raw).

-In principle, everything needed to replicate a chart is found in its csv file, which means the Data section of the script can be skipped entirely.
+In principle, everything needed to replicate a chart is found in its CSV file, which means the Data section of the script can be skipped entirely.

 ## Gallery